Sound Sync

 struct __attribute__ ((packed)) audioSyncPacket { // WLEDMM "packed" ensures that there are no additional gaps

-char header[6]; // 06 Bytes offset 0
+char header[6]; // 06 Bytes offset 0 - "00002" for protocol version 2 ( includes \0 for c-style string termination)

 float sampleRaw; // 04 Bytes offset 8 - either "sampleRaw" or "rawSampleAgc" depending on soundAgc setting